 The KIM API comes with the kim-api-collections-management

 utility (available from version 1.9.0 on) to install and manage KIM Items.
 Dependencies on MDs are automatically handled.
-For example, to install the Stillinger-Weber potential for silicon in the system collection do:
+For example, to install the Stillinger-Weber potential for silicon in the user collection do:

 $ kim-api-collections-management install user SW_StillingerWeber_1985_Si__MO_405512056662_005